 Diagnosis of post-polio syndrome

-Treatment for post-polio syndrome
+Treatment for late effects of polio and post-polio syndrome

 - avoid physical overexertion or stress